WeekendWarrior/EasyIIS/README.md

 # EasyIIS
 Simple windows command line tool to automate turning on IIS appPools and websites, and any related windows services.

-Useful if you have a large number of sites on your local development machine and you want a quick way to turn on/off quickly without having to click around in the IIS and services UI
+Useful if you have a large number of sites on your local development machine and you want a quick way to turn on/off quickly without having to click around in the IIS and services UI.

-Particularly useful for Sitecore 9 sites where you have multiple IIS AppPools, websites, and Services (solr) to manage.
-Now you can easily turn sites off an on quickly.
+Particularly useful for Sitecore 9 sites where you have multiple IIS AppPools (website, identityserver, xconnect), and services (solr, SQL, mongoDb) to manage.
+With this tool, you can easily group these together as a "site" and turn the entire group on/off via the command line/bash.
+Or you can turn ALL sites on and off.

 ## Configuration